-Suddenly I had a bunch of time on my hands.
-I wouldn't be going back to my job and that I was now retired due to my disability which oddly started with a bout of Vertigo that lasted for two months.
-I didn't want to be bored to death and become more of a couch potato than I already had.
+When I realized I was no longer going back to my job and that I was now retired due to my ‘disability’… I suddenly had a bunch of time on my hands.
+I didn’t want to be bored to death and become more of a couch potato than I already had.
 This was due to the vertigo I had for two months at the beginning of this odyssey.
-So at first, I decided to spend time doing things I enjoyed like fly fishing, standup paddle boarding, and prospecting (gold panning in the creek behind my house).
+So at first I decided to spend time doing things I enjoyed like fly fishing, standup paddle boarding and prospecting (gold panning in the creek behind my house).
 I chose these activities purposely to get me outdoors and off the couch.
-So I upgraded some of my equipment, and for a while, this seemed to distract me from the reality of my situation.
+So I upgraded some of my equipment, and for awhile this seemed to distract me from the reality of my situation.
 I wanted to research how to get better at these different outdoor activities.
 But, I was loosing my ability to focus or concentrate.
 And, as the disease progresses, you just don’t feel like doing anything.
-Now I just wanted to sit in my easy-chair.
+Now I just wanted to sit in my easy chair.

 THE BEGINNINGS OF HOPE

 The truth about our perspective is that you have a choice.
 Sometimes the truth about something is bigger than what you see at first.
 If you are stuck standing in a room that has a beautiful painting on one wall, but you are facing a wall that has a horrible picture, the direction you face will determine how much you enjoy standing in that room.
-The reality is that you ARE in the room, but you get to CHOOSE what direction you face and what your experience is while there.
+The reality is that you are in the room, but you get to choose what direction you face and what your experience is while there.

 I realized I was facing the wrong direction!
-I had been put in a room I couldn't leave and was facing an ugly picture.
-It didn't make me happy.
-But no one said I had to keep looking at it, and I had a choice!
+I had been put in a room I couldn’t leave and was facing an ugly picture.
+It didn’t make me happy.
+But no one said I had to keep looking at it, I had a choice!